V-E-O/speedrack/docs/setup.rst

 ``speedrack_tasks.yaml`` defines each *task*: a shell command and schedule of execution.
 The sample file contains the tasks used for the demo you started with.

+.. warning:: **Restrict access to this file.** Speedrack reads this file and executes the commands therein, *as the user who launched speedrack*. ``speedrack init`` gets the basic settings correct, but if you build your own, you should remove global write (and group, if necessary).

 Running
 -------